Sentalang/core/mdbook/src/concepts/fractions.md

 - `[]`, `[1, 2]`, `[1, 2, 3, 4]`: Invalid number of items in the array.
 Number of items in the array must either be 1 or 3.
 - `[9007199254740992]`: Outside the maximum number bounds defined in I-JSON.
 - `[1.2]`, `["727"]`, `[[8], 3, 7]`, `[65.0, 3, 5]`, `[0.0, -2.0, 13.0]`: Types inside array must only be integers.

+## Conclusion

+In conclusion, Sentalang's fraction representation offers a lossless rational numeric type that guarantees precision and accuracy in rhythm game elements.
+For scenarios where accuracy is of utmost importance, such as tracking time in a chart, using fractions is highly recommended.